MaximeHerblot/projetTwitch/README.md

 - set TWITCHUSERNAME= The name of your bot
 - set TWITCHPASSWORD= The token you receive from the link above
+- set TWITCHCHANNEL= The name of the channel you want to connect

 On mac/ios

-- export TWITCHUSERNAME= The name of your bot
-- export TWITCHPASSWORD= The token you receive from the link above
+- Change SET to EXPORT

 Then